-Colorado offers diverse things for diverse people.
-The nature lovers, fitness enthusiasts, history buffs, horror fans for whom the Stanley Hotel will probably be a pilgrimage of sorts.
+Colorado offers diverse things for diverse people: nature lovers, fitness enthusiasts, history buffs, and horror fans for whom the Stanley Hotel will probably be a pilgrimage of sorts.

 There’s one other point I didn’t mention: Loveland, which is called the Sweetheart City.
 Famous for its Valentine Re-mailing Programme, it stays true to its name.
 Throughout the month of February, hearts can be found dotted around Loveland on street poles.
 There’s even an annual group wedding on Valentine’s Day.
 On February 14, 2020, Loveland held its 29th “Annual Mountaintop Matrimony ceremony”, where 100 couples either tied the knots or renewed their vows.

 Is there something else that Colorado is known for?
 Share it in the comments below!